mstksg/inCode/copy/entries/path-integral-intro.md

 velocities of the objects in question don't even have well-defined values.

 Physicists' first solutions involved creating a new "state" that did not involve particles at all.
-They invented a new, abstract sort of "state" that sort-of corresponds to the probability of finding an object here or there, and then created state-updating equations that updated that new, abstract state.
+This "state" described the state of the universe, but not in terms of particles and positions and velocities.
+It is a new *abstract* state.
+Then, they invented the $F = m a$ of this state --- an equation that, for every abstract state at time $t_0$, gives you the abstract state at time $t_0 + \Delta t$.

 This approach is useful...just like $F = m a$ was useful.
 But we want something more.
 How can we apply what we learned about actions and Lagrangian